Disenchanted with Putin, some Russians vote with their feet

 "It's a wake up call for our politicians when someone wants to leave their home country: What is missing for him?"

-Echoing the post-Soviet brain drain, sociologists say Russia is bleeding exactly the kind of people it needs to plug a skilled labor shortage and diversify the economy away from reliance on energy exports.
+Echoing the post-Soviet brain drain, sociologists say Russia is bleeding exactly the kind of people it needs to plug a skilled labour shortage and diversify the economy away from reliance on energy exports.

 "We are losing the most educated, most active, most entrepreneurial people," Lev Gudkov, director of the independent Moscow-based Levada Centre pollster.
 "The Kremlin sees this in a cynical way - as a way to let off steam."